 1. Prepare for ZERO cell service.

-There is absolutely no cell or data service in the area where Muir Woods is located.
-Download any maps you might need in advance and screenshot your parking reservation information before you leave.
+There is absolutely no cell or data service in the area where Muir Woods is located for many carriers (I have T-Mobile and got nothing, although my parents with AT&T got a tiny bit in a few places).
+Download any maps you might need in advance and screenshot your parking reservation information before you leave home or your hotel.
 Have a plan for meeting up in case you are separated from your party.
+And don't plan to use Uber for a return ride home - you need to pre-book a ride in some way.

 2. Pick up a Junior Ranger book for kids.